 Are you always choosing the most cost-effective service for every shipment?
 Analytics can give you a definitive answer.
 By examining your historical data, you can see if certain shipments could have been sent via a cheaper mode—like LTL instead of multiple parcel shipments—without sacrificing delivery speed.
 AI and machine learning tools take this even further, offering smarter route planning and more accurate forecasting.
 This allows you to be proactive, sensing market changes early and adjusting your strategy accordingly.
 Making informed decisions about modal optimization for every package is one of the most direct ways to lower your overall transportation costs and improve efficiency.

+Putting logistics and transportation analytics to work is a game-changer, but it’s not always a simple plug-and-play process.
+Many businesses run into a few common roadblocks when they start trying to turn their shipping data into actionable insights.
+The good news is that these challenges are well-understood, and with the right approach and tools, you can clear these hurdles effectively.
 The main difficulties usually fall into three buckets: handling the sheer volume of data, finding people with the right skills to interpret it, and striking the right balance between security and accessibility.
 Let’s break down what these challenges look like in practice and how you can prepare for them.
 By anticipating these issues, you can build a strategy that sets your analytics program up for success from day one.

 Your business generates a massive amount of data from carrier invoices, your transportation management system (TMS), warehouse operations, and more.
 The first major challenge is simply managing this flood of information.
 Often, this data lives in separate systems that don’t communicate with each other, creating information silos.
 To get a clear picture of your shipping operations, you need to bring all of this data together.
 The goal is to create a single source of truth that allows you to analyze your entire logistics network.
 A unified spend management portal can help consolidate this information, making it easier to spot trends and inefficiencies across all your carriers and services.

-Finding the Right People and Resources
+Challenge: Finding the Right Expertise

 Having great data is one thing, but you also need people who know what to do with it.
 There’s a high demand for skilled data analysts and scientists, and many of them work in other industries like finance or tech.
 This can make it tough to build an in-house team with the specific expertise needed for logistics.
 You need people who not only understand data but also the nuances of carrier contracts and supply chain operations.
 Instead of searching for a unicorn hire, many companies find success by partnering with experts.
 Working with a team that specializes in parcel and LTL contract optimization gives you access to industry veterans who can translate your data into real savings.